CKLX-FM: As a sports station

 On 28 August 2018, RNC Media announced the sale of CKLX and CHOI to Leclerc Communication, owner of Quebec City's CJEC-FM and CFEL-FM.
 At first, the cost was not made public, but was later revealed to be $19 million.
 Citing a lack of revenue from the sports format, Leclerc filed a request with the CRTC to change CKLX's licensing to allow a music format, so that it could switch to a modern adult contemporary format similar to CJEC.
 The CRTC approved the deal, under the condition that Leclerc divest one of its stations in Quebec City.
 However, as Leclerc refused to agree to this condition, the company called off the purchase.

 On 19 January 2021, the station announced that it had acquired the French radio rights to CF Montreal of Major League Soccer through the 2022 season, marking the station's first major professional play-by-play rights.

 In August 2022, RNC Media announced that it would extend CKLX's programming to sister stations CFTX-FM in Gatineau and CHXX-FM in Quebec City (which previously aired a CHR format as Vibe), with all three stations rebranding as BPM Sports beginning 29 August 2022.
 Due to CRTC license restrictions requiring them to carry music programming, the other two stations will not carry CKLX's play-by-play broadcasts, and will carry music programming outside of the network's daily lineup.
 Most of the network's programming will continue to come from Montreal, barring the new evening show La Tribune Capitale, which is hosted by Jordan Boivin from Quebec City.
 In late-August 2024, former CKGM host Tony Marinaro moved to CKLX to host a mid-morning show.

+In November 2025, RNC announced the sale of all three BPM Sports stations to Arsenal Media pending CRTC approval.
+Making it CKLX-FM a sister stations to CFEI-FM and CFZZ-FM The CRTC approved the purchase on July 14, 2026.